-The natural theologian can argue for God by pointing to the bacterial flagellum or the universe’s physical constants, natural features accessible to humans of all philosophical persuasions.
-In contrast, the proponent of private experience is tapping into internal or personal evidence to which others are not privy.
+Natural theologians argue for God by pointing to bacterial flagella, physical constants, and other natural features readily accessible to people of all philosophical persuasions.
+In contrast, appeals to private experience tap into internal evidence to which others aren’t privy.

-I am not talking about schizophrenics.
 A Gallup poll found that 23 percent of Americans had heard a voice or seen a vision in response to prayer.[i]
-Atheists who feel tempted to shame believers for these delusions might pause to reflect that, as these percentages indicate, it’s inherent in human psychology to believe such things, especially within particular social environments.
 Stanford University anthropologist T. M. Luhrmann, after studying evangelicals who have heard the literal, audible voice of God, observed as follows:

 I eventually discovered that these experiences were associated with intense prayer practice.
 They felt spontaneous, but people who liked to get absorbed in their imaginations were more likely to experience them.
 Those were the people who were more likely to love to pray, and the “prayer warriors” who prayed for long periods were likely to report even more of them.[ii]

 A believer might pray for God to guide her through an important life decision, after which she hears the audible voice of God giving her personalized advice.
 He speaks in her native language and avoids words beyond her vocabulary.
 Rather than simulcasting advice to everyone who could potentially benefit from it, he beams the words directly into the individual believer’s head in a way that’s inconspicuous to outside observers.